meltano/handbook/src/_marketing/marketingops.md

 ## Website/blog

-The website and blog are currently hosted on SiteGround.
+The website and blog are currently hosted on WPEngine.
 You can find the credentials in 1Password.

 ### WordPress

-WordPress has automatic updates enabled so that we always run the latest stable release.
+WordPress has updates disabled so that we can manually check that updates will work with our theme.
+Please do not update WordPress or plugins without testing updates on dev or staging environments.

 #### Plugins

-Plugins are also automatically updated and typically update overnight.
-A ticket is automatically created in ZenDesk whenever plugins are updated.
+Plugins do not update by default.
+Please test new plugins and updates on a dev or staging instance.

 ##### Jetpack